-The requirement are somewhat similar to Azure Virtual Desktop.
-At minimum, you need an Azure subscription, VNETs configured with communication to Active Directory and Azure AD Hybrid Join Enabled, and, of course, a fully configured Microsoft Endpoint Manager environment.
+The requirement is somewhat similar to Azure Virtual Desktop.
+At a minimum, you need an Azure subscription, VNETs configured with communication to Active Directory and Azure AD Hybrid Join Enabled, and, of course, a fully configured Microsoft Endpoint Manager environment.

 What are the requirements for Business Cloud PCs?

 There are no Azure or identity requirements.
 To set up a Business Cloud PCs, you just need to assign a Business Cloud PC license in the Microsoft 365 Admin Portal and the new desktop will be provisioned for the user.

 Azure Active Directory Domain Services is not supported with Enterprise Cloud PCs.

 What do I need to do if I only have Azure Active Directory Domain Services?